pcarbomestre/TNC-Gaviota_Region_Interactive_Planner/README.md

 We welcome contributions to this repository and encourage the public to explore the app and provide feedback for future updates and improvements.

 ### **Support**
 If you have any questions about this Repo, please do not hesitate to send us an email with your inquiries.
-Additionally, if you come across any bugs or have any recommendations for improvements, please contact us at pcarbomestre@bre.ucsb.edu
+Additionally, if you come across any bugs or have any recommendations for improvements, please contact us at pcarbomestre@bren.ucsb.edu